h-livv/citehop/docs/USAGE.md

 7. **Export** `citehop.claims.v1` JSON.
 Optionally a markdown evidence table of rows you confirmed.

-Citehop stops at extracted spans plus your flags.
+CiteHop stops at extracted spans plus your flags.
 It does not write a literature review or treat `match` as truth.
 Provider-reported citation counts (Semantic Scholar / OpenAlex) are shown next to ingested counts; 1-hop completeness is **not** enforced.